 Linear, tactile or clicky?
 Cherry, Kailh or Gateron?
 So many questions, so few answers.

-This is the second post in my journey to find The Ultimate Keyboard.
 The topic this time is, as the title of the post suggests, switches.

 Important Terms & Metrics

 First things first.
 Let’s learn some important mechanical keyboard switch jargon:

 - Actuation force: The amount of pressure needed to depress a key and register a key press.

 - Activation point: The point at which a keystroke is recognized by the keyboard.

 - Pre-travel: The distance keys have to travel before the activation point is reached.

 - Total travel: The distance keys have to travel before it bottoms out.